aryamanpandu/AWS-Notes/Amazon Web Services (AWS) CCP Notes.md

 #### VPC Endpoints
 - Allow secure connectivity between VPC and AWS services
-- Uses a private network instead of the public www.
+- Uses a private network instead of the public `www`.

 #### AWS PrivateLink (Type of VPC Endpoint)
 - Most secure and scalable way to expose a service to VPCs.